angelng1412/special-sniffle/README.md

 ```

 # Significance
-We want to figure out what factors influence a NYC business' rating on Yelp and find similarities between highly rated businesses.
+We want to figure out what factors influence a business' rating on Yelp and find similarities between highly rated businesses.

 # Data Visualization
-Select a NYC business from a dropdown list.
+Select a business from a dropdown list.
 Show selected business information.

-**Scatter Plot:** Average Rating (x) vs. Number of Photos (y)
+**Scatter Plot:** Number of Photos (x) vs. Average Rating (y)

-Compares the average rating to the number of photos of each business to find a correlation.
+Compares the number of photos to the average rating of each business to find a correlation.

 Selected business is highlighted.